Ngedenidze/Ngedenidze/README.md

 I’m a software engineer building end-to-end products across mobility and restaurant tech.

-Right now I’m working on Fixify, a web app that helps drivers find nearby mechanics that fit their car and the exact service they need.
-I focus on the full experience, from the filtering logic and map views to the way mechanics are presented for marketing and sponsorship.

-I’m also developing Torra, a B2B kitchen and inventory management platform for restaurants.
-It covers storage organization, inventory counts, analytics, and role-based access for chefs, managers, and owners.

 Most of my work sits at the intersection of clean UX, performant frontends, and pragmatic backend design.
 I enjoy working with React, Next.js, TypeScript, and Node, and I care a lot about layout, micro-interactions, and brand consistency.

 On the technical side I have a strong interest in machine learning and computer vision, especially Convolutional Neural Networks and how they can eventually plug into real products for things like automation, prediction, and quality control.